 Can upper respiratory tract infections be prevented?

 Prevention is difficult.
-Many germs (viruses) can cause a URTI.
+Many germs (viruses) can cause an upper respiratory tract infection (URTI).
 Also, many viruses that cause URTIs are in the air, which you cannot avoid.
 However, the following are suggestions that may reduce the risk of catching a URTI or of passing one on, if you have one:

 - If you have a URTI, wash your hands often with soap and water.
 Many viruses are passed on by touch, especially from hands that are contaminated with a virus.